OAI/OpenAPI-Specification/README.md

 # The Swagger Specification

-Welcome to the Swagger Project.
+Welcome to the Swagger Project!

 The goal of Swagger is to assist in REST-ful API description and allow for simple automatic and manual integrations.
 The Swagger Specification is a set of guidelines and rules to produce such an API documentation, which is a common base for all other tools.